fredrikalexandersson/powershell/README.md

 # Fredriks Powershell Scripts
-This Projects acts as a container for my personal powershell scripts, feel free to shar, use, modify, Provided AS IS. im not taking any responsibility for any of them.
+This Projects acts as a container for my personal powershell scripts, feel free to share, use, modify.

+All scripts here are provided AS IS.
+Im definitly not taking any responsibility for any of them.
+Most of the code is borrowed anyways.